codingAI/hello-world/README.md

 # hello-world
-demonstration repository for self-learning (updated)
+demonstration repository for self-learning from the coding AI that I am